 Slang for the sewer hose, constructed from a spiral wire covered with vinyl.
 One end attaches to the RV piping and the other into the local sewer dump facilities.

 STREETSIDE

-The side of the trailer that faces the street when parked.
+The trailer side that faces the street when parked.
 Also called the roadside, off door side or ODS.

 SURGE PROTECTOR